 ALGO is an annual meeting combining the premier algorithmic conference European Symposium on Algorithms (ESA) and a number of other specialized conferences and workshops, all related to algorithms and their applications, making ALGO the major European event for researchers, students and practitioners in algorithms.

-Among the most important monuments of the city is the famous Piazza del Duomo, also called Piazza dei Miracoli (Miracles Square), declared World Heritage Site, with the Cathedral built between 1063 and 1118 in Pisan Romanesque style and the Leaning Tower, bell tower of the twelfth century, today one of the most famous Italian monuments in the world because of its characteristic inclination.
-Despite being best known for its leaning tower and cathedral, Pisa has 20 other historic churches, several medieval palaces and various bridges across the Arno.
-Much of the city’s architecture was financed from its history as one of the more important maritime republics of Italy.
+Among the most important monuments of the city is the famous Piazza del Duomo, also called Piazza dei Miracoli (Miracles Square), declared World Heritage Site, with the Cathedral built between 1063 and 1118 in Pisan Romanesque style and the Leaning Tower, a bell tower of the twelfth century, today one of the most famous Italian monuments in the world because of its characteristic inclination.
+Pisa has 20 other historic churches, several medieval palaces and various bridges across the Arno river.

 Getting to the city center from the Airport of Pisa.
 The Pisa Airport is about 1 km from Pisa Centrale railway station, from which you can reach any Italian railway network destination.
 You can reach the center of the city by bus, taxi cab (tipically 15 euro), or using the high-speed, fully automatic People Mover service (located at less than 40 metres from the Passenger Terminal at the Pisa Airport) The latter service is available every day from 6:00 AM to midnight at 5/8 minute intervals.

 Food in Pisa.
-Several good and cheap places can be found around the Department.
-Click on the placeholders in the map below to get more information (yellow ones indicate our Department and conference venue).
+Several good and cheap places can be found downtown.
+Click on the red placeholders in the map to get more information (yellow ones indicate our Department and conference venue).